Outreach

 Outreach at Tufts Center for Engineering Education and Outreach (CEEO) is structured with the purpose of sharing CEEO research, curricula, and tools through public-facing initiatives with an emphasis on equitable participation.
 We have a variety of programs for K-12 students, and formal and informal educators.
 All of our programs are grounded in hands-on, open-ended design challenges that give participants experience in doing engineering.

-Outreach programs for students include the Outreach Learning Fellow program (OLF), a year-long program that places Tufts undergraduate and graduate students in local classrooms to provide engineering experiences to K-8 students from diverse backgrounds who might otherwise lack access to hands-on engineering, and Design and Engineering Workshops (DEW) which offer hands-on engineering workshops for K-12 students.
-Opportunities for educators include professional development workshops and the Teacher Engineering Education Program (TEEP) which allows educators to get a certificate in engineering education.
+Outreach programs for students include the Outreach Learning Fellow program (OLF), a year-long program that places Tufts undergraduate and graduate students in local classrooms to provide engineering experiences to K-8 students from diverse backgrounds who might otherwise lack access to hands-on engineering, and design and engineering workshops, which offer hands-on engineering workshops for K-12 students.
+Opportunities for educators include professional development workshops and a Tufts microcredential in Novel Engineering.
+Learn @ Tufts CEEO provides educators with a variety of free engineering resources from one-time activities to full curricula.